lexibank/iecor/README.md

-# CLDF dataset derived from Heggarty, Paul & Anderson, Cormac & Scarborough, Matthew’s "Indo-European Cognate Relationships database project" (IE-CoR) from 2019
+# CLDF dataset derived from Heggarty, Paul & Anderson, Cormac & Scarborough, Matthew’s "Indo-European Cognate Relationships database" ([IE-CoR version 1.0](https://github.com/lexibank/iecor/releases/tag/v1.0)) from 2019

 ## How to cite

 If you use these data please cite
 - the original source
-  > Heggarty, Paul & Anderson, Cormac & Scarborough, Matthew 2019.
-Indo-European Cognate Relationships database project (IE-CoR).
+  > Heggarty, Paul & Anderson, Cormac & Scarborough, Matthew 2024.
+Indo-European Cognate Relationships database (IE-CoR version 1.1).
 Leipzig: Max Planck Institute for Evolutionary Anthropology
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description